larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/plan.md

 - screen recording:

 Grading is done according to the following rubric.
 Different criteria are weighted differently.
 If one or more criteria are graded with *needs improvement*, a resit (second try) has to be done for the project.
-{% include collapse.html title="Show rubric" content='
-{% include table.html content="
+{% include table.html collapse="Show rubric" content="
 | Criterion     | Excellent         |  Good                | Satisfactory        | Needs improvement        |
 | ------------- | ----------------- | -------------------- | ------------------- | ------------------------ |
 | **Functionality**: Are the required features implemented, correct, and presented in screen recording? | All features implemented correctly, if applicable optional/additional features | Major features implemented, no bugs or only minor bugs | Project can be run and some functionality visible | Project does not compile or does not run or does not behave in a sensible way |